Vacant and Derelict Land

 An overall report for Dumfries and Galloway is provided for the Local Development Plan.
 The latest version below was completed in February 2023.

 Dumfries and Galloway Council have collated and produced an information pack of all the sites registered on the Scottish Vacant and Derelict Land Register.
-The information is based on the 2021 survey and is currently being updated to include new sites and changes from the 2022 survey.
+The information is based on the 2021 survey and is currently being updated to include new sites and changes from the 2022 and 2023 survey.